Reviewing Uses of Regulatory Compliance Monitoring: Discussion

-In addition to these impulses, we observe in relation to both conformance and compliance checking approaches that the role of expert knowledge is under-illustrated and not detailed upon.
+In addition to these impulses, we observe in relation to both conformance and compliance checking approaches for regulatory compliance monitoring that the role of expert knowledge is under-illustrated and not detailed upon.
 To derive a clear procedure for a more automatic operationalization of regulations, including the creation and validation of prescriptive models, more details are needed.
-As we have shown, existing conformance checking studies rather analyse and demonstrate the potential of conformance checking for compliance monitoring, and compliance checking studies focus particularly on improving techniques; therefore it is unclear from individual contributions what the actual tasks to solve are.
-To develop useful for compliance monitoring tooling (regardless of the actual angle on process compliance), we therefore suggest a structured requirement analysis of these.
+As we have shown, existing conformance checking studies focus on analysing and demonstrating the potential of applying conformance checking techniques for regulatory compliance monitoring.
+In contrast, compliance checking studies focus particularly on improving techniques.
+Therefore, it is unclear from the current state of the literature what the actual \textit{tasks} are that regulatory compliance monitoring is meant to solve when applied in practice.
+To develop useful regulatory compliance monitoring tooling (regardless of whether a conformance checking or compliance checking perspective is pursued), we therefore suggest a structured requirement analysis of these tasks.
+A first step into the direction of clarifying this has been taken in~\cite{rehseTaskTaxonomyConformance2025a}, where concrete tasks of conformance checking are elicited to inform more useful visual representations in conformance checking tools.